This is an article in the series on the question: Is Jesus the Most High God? What view does the letter to the Colossians present of Christ Jesus?

 whether things on earth or things in heaven” (Col 1:19-20).

-This implies that the Cross is something which the Father did (cf. John 3:16).
+This implies that the Cross is something that the Father did (cf. John 3:16).
 As I understand it, the Father knew what will happen if His Son comes as a human being to this world, filled with violence.
-God did not determine what will happen; it is simply the natural result of a clash between the forces of good and evil.
+God did not determine what would happen; it is simply the natural result of a clash between the forces of good and evil.